robocopklaus/macos-bootstrap/README.md

 # macos-bootstrap

-A comprehensive script to bootstrap a fresh macOS installation with essential development tools, applications, and custom settings.
+My personal macOS setup scripts for bootstrapping a fresh installation with my preferred development tools, applications, and system configuration.

+> **Note**: This is my personal configuration.
+Feel free to fork and customize for your own use.

 ## Features